taituo/talktomegoose/README.md

 All personas share this working tree—no extra `/src/mission/...` directories are required. tmux panes provide isolation while keeping Git state in sync.

+Need the full checklist?
+See `docs/operations/getting_started.md` for the step-by-step flight plan paired with `from_maverick_to_codex.md`.

 ### Example Launch Output
 ```
 $ make tmux